facebook/react/packages/create-subscription/README.md

 This abstraction can handle a variety of subscription types, including:
 * Event dispatchers like `HTMLInputElement`.
 * Custom pub/sub components like Relay's `FragmentSpecResolver`.
 * Observable types like RxJS `BehaviorSubject` and `ReplaySubject`.
+(Types like RxJS `Subject` or `Observable` are not supported, because they provide no way to read the "current" value after it has been emitted.)
 * Native Promises.

-Observable types like RxJS `Subject` or `Observable` are not supported, because they provide no way to read the "current" value after it has been emitted.

 # Installation